userow/JLAddressBook/README.md

 ## Usage

-To run the example project; clone the repo, and run `pod install` from the Example directory first.
+To run the example project; clone the repo, run `pod install`, then open the JLAddressBookExample.xcworkspace.

 ## Requirements